History of the Jews in Kurdistan: Ottoman era

 When the Ottomans captured Kurdistan, the social situation of Jews improved.
 The Jews generally felt safer under Turkish rule than under the protection of Kurdish tribes.
 Jews and Christians relied on the protection of Kurdish tribes, who would often refer to their Jewish and Christian subjects as "cihûyê min" (my Jew) or "filehê min" (my Christian).
 During conflicts between Kurdish tribes, the primary targets were the Jewish and Christian subjects of the Kurdish tribe rather than the Kursiaj tribe itself.
 Tanna'it Asenath Barzani, who lived in Mosul from 1590 to 1670, was the daughter of Rabbi Samuel Barzani of Kurdistan.
 She later married Jacob Mizrahi, Rabbi of Amadiyah (in Iraqi Kurdistan), who lectured at a yeshiva.
 She was famous for her knowledge of the Torah, Talmud, Kabbalah, and Jewish law.
 After the early death of her husband, she became the head of the yeshiva at Amadiyah and eventually was recognized as the chief instructor of Torah in Kurdistan.
 She was called tanna'it (female Talmudic scholar), practiced mysticism, and was reputed to have known the secret names of God.
 Asenath is also well known for her poetry and excellent command of the Hebrew language.
 She wrote a long poem of lament and petition in the traditional rhymed metrical form.
 Her poems are among the few examples of the early modern Hebrew texts written by women.

-Kurdish Jews had lived in Kashan, Iran, and many Jews migrated to the Ottoman Empire during the 1700s to 1800s.
-They were active in trade in rural villages in what is now Turkey; regions like Gaziantep and Malatya had a substantial Jewish populations.
-They were usually quite concealed but did not have any negative interactions with other communities.

-Immigration of Kurdish Jews to the Land of Israel initiated during the late 16th century, with a community of rabbinic scholars arriving to Safed, Galilee, and a Kurdish Jewish quarter had been established there as a result.
-The thriving period of Safed, however, ended in 1660, with Druze power struggles in the region and an economic decline.
+Soran era

+Under the rule of Mir Muhammad the Jewish population was affected by violence and looting notably during the Siege of Amadiya.
+They “were treated with merciless cruelty and oppression."
+Many were forced to migrate and some fled the city after its fall.
+Similar reports are mentioned for other towns under his control, including Ranya, Khoy, Erbil, Aqra, and Zakho.
+After the Kurds sacked Mosul during the Yazidi campaign, they also killed the local Jews and Christians.
+Dr. Lobdell, an American missionary, visited Mir Muhammad in Urmia, where he wrote: “The Pasha of Ravendooz told me that when he was first appointed to that district (Urmia), three years since, Jews were bought and sold by the Koords as commonly as don-keys.”

+Following the defeat of Mir Muhammad, Amadiya came under the rule of the Ottoman governor of Mosul.
+The situation of the Jewish community improved slightly.